CF-JS-iOS-G-5/javascript-back-end/README.md

 # javascript-back-end

-# TBD E-BusinessCard App name
+## TBD E-BusinessCard App name

-## Group Members
+### Group Members
   Michael Treat, Isak Swearingen, Disa Marnesdottr,  Lindsay Gilbert, Patrick Sheridan

+---

 ## Overview
   An easy to use business card app for the modern world.
 The initial app will use Meetup to show upcoming meetups per programming language and who is going to each.
 Then allows for easy business card exchange.

+---
 ## Models

 ### User Model

   This is what an example User object will look like in our database.
-When a User is made, the only property that is required to be filled out is ``` userId ``` because that is what relates a user from in meetup's Database to a user in our database.
-The rest can be updated or omitted as needed.
+When a User is made, the only property that is required to be filled out is ``` userId ``` because that is what relates a user from Meetup's database to a user in our database.
+The other properties can be updated or omitted as needed.

 ```
 {